-A charge of “unprofessional conduct” can be made by a licensing authority with broad discretion.
+A charge of “unprofessional conduct” can be made by a California licensing authority with broad discretion.
 Criminal convictions (felonies or a series of misdemeanors) for actions that are deemed “substantially related” to the qualifications, functions, or duties of a professionals are often considered “unprofessional conduct”.

 In addition, each profession’s licensing authority has their own definitions about what constitutes unprofessional conduct and in many cases the statutes are not black and white about the ability of a licensing authority to levy this charge on a professional.
 And many specific licensing authorities have added additional regulations their specific definitions of what constitutes “unprofessional behavior”.

 For example, the California Board of Psychology defines this for California psychotherapists:

 I. General negligence, incompetence, or impairment while providing therapy